rkreddy99/oceo-portal/README.md

 # o-CEO Portal for IITGN
+This is main code for oCEO Portal website.
+We have used next.js front end combined with MongoDB backend and database.
+This portal facilate a simplified flow for posting, applying and managing on capus employment opportunites.
 ## Instructions to Run
 1) Clone the repo.
 2) Run npm i to install all the dependencies.